 Benefits under the Restoration Plan supplement the benefits under the Retirement Plan.
 The Restoration Plan will pay to a participant as a benefit the amount by which the benefit under the Retirement Plan is exceeded by the benefit to which the participant would have been entitled under the Retirement Plan if the benefit limitations under Section 415 of the Code and the compensation limitations of Section 401(a)(17) of the Code did not apply.
 The Restoration Plan provides for several default forms of distribution.
-If the participant is single at the time distribution of a participant's benefit is to commence, the participant's benefit is to be paid in a single life annuity.
-If the participant is married at the time distribution of a participant's benefit is to commence, a participant's benefit is to be paid in the form of a joint and survivor annuity.
-The joint and survivor annuity will be paid over the life of the participant and the participant's spouse, with a reduced annuity paid to the survivor after the death of the participant or the participant's spouse.
-Alternatively, a participant may elect any of the distribution options available under the Retirement Plan or a lump sum option.
-A participant may elect to change the form of distribution to one of the optional forms of distribution.
+If the participant is single at the time distribution of the participant's benefit is to commence, the participant's benefit is to be paid in a single life annuity.
+If the participant is married at the time distribution of the participant's benefit is to commence, the participant's benefit is to be paid in the form of a joint and survivor annuity.
+The joint and survivor annuity will be paid over the life of the participant and the participant's spouse, with a reduced annuity paid to the survivor after the death of the participant or the participant may elect to change the form of distribution to one of the optional forms of distribution.
 If the participant's form of payment prior to electing one of the alternate forms is an annuity and the alternate form elected is an actuarially equivalent annuity, the benefit will commence on the same date that the benefit would have been paid but for the election to change the form.
 If a participant wishes to elect the lump sum option or any option which does not meet the conditions listed above, the election will not take effect until the date that is twelve months after the date on which the participant made the election, and the distribution will be delayed for at least five years after the distribution would have otherwise been made absent the election unless the participant elected a lump sum for the prospective benefits earned after December 31, 2010.